NeoSchema Reference Guide

 provided that the name isn't already in use for another Class.

-and the auto-incremented unique ID assigned to the new Class.
+and the auto-incremented uri, assigned to the new Class.

 Raise an Exception if a class by that name already exists.